 Peter: After a user does the 'nfdc' they need to do an 'ndnping', right?

 Not necessarily if the ndncon is running - it issues interests every two second for discovery.

 But in general, yes - ndnping will ensure creating a backroute.

 I'll create a checklist for ndncon publishers later and mention this.

-#6 Updated by Peter Gusev almost 3 years ago
+#6 Updated by Peter Gusev about 3 years ago

 Here's the python script attached one can use to send ndncon and NFD CPU and memory usage to my "ndncon monitor&analysis server" that I plan to use for large scale tests in June.